 Everyone for Veterans

 Your local dentist may also offer discounts for veterans.
-You may never see the program in an advertisement or flyer, but it might exist.
+You may never see the program in an advertisement, but it might exist.

 Major companies, including those that offer aligners for a straighter smile, advertise their discounts on their websites.
 Ask about those programs before your appointment, so there's no misunderstanding when the bill arrives.